JoshGlasson/CV/README.md

 **Tesco** (March 2019 to Now)
 *Software Developer Level 1*
-Currently on the L4 Software Developer apprenticeship with Tesco, attending Makers Academy for the first 3 months.
+Currently on the L4 Software Developer apprenticeship with Tesco, having attended Makers Academy coding bootcamp for the first 3 months.

 **Tesco** (May 2017 to March 2019)
 *Data and Quality Executive*